About the Coal Industry Advisory Board

 through its workshop

 proceedings, publications and papers.
-Recent publications have included: "The Impact of Global Coal Supply on Worldwide Electricity Prices", which explores this impact in several regions of the world; "21st Century Coal: Advanced Technology and Global Energy Solution" which focuses on the technology path to achieve near-zero emissions; "The Global Value of Coal", which highlights the past and potential future benefits of global coal use; and "Power Generation from Coal: Measuring and Reporting Efficiency Performance and CO2 Emissions", which is an aid to assessing information on the energy efficiency of coal-fired power generation.
+Recent publications have included: "The Socio-economic Impacts of Advanced Technology Coal-Fuelled Power Stations", which assesses the impact on the economy of three modern coal power plants in India, China and Germany, "The Impact of Global Coal Supply on Worldwide Electricity Prices", which explores this impact in several regions of the world; "21st Century Coal: Advanced Technology and Global Energy Solution" which focuses on the technology path to achieve near-zero emissions; "The Global Value of Coal", which highlights the past and potential future benefits of global coal use; and "Power Generation from Coal: Measuring and Reporting Efficiency Performance and CO2 Emissions", which is an aid to assessing information on the energy efficiency of coal-fired power generation.

 The coal industry is a key stakeholder in the UNFCCC process and the CIAB recently provided recommendations to the IEA, based on the findings from recent CIAB reports.
 In its advisory role, the CIAB encourages the IEA to explain to UNFCCC negotiators the indispensable role of advanced coal technologies in fulfilling the aspirations for COP21.
 Members of the CIAB also believe that an effective and sustainable approach to meeting greenhouse gas emissions objectives must integrate the equally critical aims of energy security and economic development.